 Best shot 5-for-9 from the floor on Tuesday, including 4-for-8 from beyond the arc and 6-for-7 from the free-throw line.

 "Any time you play sports, the highest honour is to be able to represent your country and I'm blessed to be able to do it so far from home in beautiful Australia," Best said.
 "I'm just soaking it all up."

 Kaza Kajami-Keane had eight points before leaving the game with an apparent ankle injury in the second quarter.

 Tai Webster led the Tall Blacks with 19 points.

 Canada opened its pre-World Cup camp with three players with significant NBA experience but are down to just Orlando's Khem Birch.
 Miami Heat's Kelly Olynyk pulled out earlier this month after injuring his knee in an exhibition game with Nigeria.
 Sacramento Kings point guard Cory Joseph played in Canada's two exhibition games against Nigeria but didn't travel to Australia.
 He could rejoin the team for the World Cup.

-The Canadians will play New Zealand in a pair of exhibition games on Tuesday and Wednesday before wrapping up its pre-tournament schedule against the United States on Aug.
-26
+The Canadians wrap up their pre-tournament schedule against the United States on Aug.
+26.